GeorgeStambulyants/Projects_from_books/README.md

 This is a simple basic library website, that was extended into a web API with Django REST Framework.

 #### [todo API](https://github.com/GeorgeStambulyants/Projects_from_books/tree/master/Django_for_APIs__Vincent/todo) ####
 In this project a simple Todo API back-end was built.
-Then it was connected with a React front-end
+Then it was connected with a React front-end.

 __Additional Python libs__:
 * django-cors-headers